Derek Cole

 Which brand lasts longer?

 At the same tier, puff counts are identical (15K vs 15K).
 The Pulse X 25K has a higher puff count than any single Lost Mary device (the MO20000 Pro tops at 20K).
-For absolute longevity within Geek Bar, the CLR 50K and Clio 50K far exceed anything in the Lost Mary lineup.
-Lost Mary's MT35000 Turbo bridges that gap at 35K puffs.
+For absolute longevity, Geek Bar's CLR 50K and Clio 50K lead the category.
+Lost Mary's Ultrasonic 35K and Nera 70K bridge that gap at 35K and 70K puffs respectively.

 — Reviewed by VapesOnlineShop editorial team.